Entanglement, Soft Modes, and Celestial Holography: Entanglement

 \section{Entanglement}

-Equipped with these results, we can now embed the Hilbert spaces of Minkowski spacetime and the Einstein universe in the product space of the $L$ and $R$ Milne patches.
-We start by showing that the common vacuum on the former geometries is thermal with respect to $\lMilne$ and $\rMilne$ observers.
-After analyzing the constraints on the soft modes, we evaluate their contribution to the entanglement entropy across the entangling surface on $\mathscr{I}^+$ between the $\lMilne$ and $\rMilne$ Milne patches.
+Let us now study how states in the Minkowski and Einstein Hilbert spaces embed into the product space of the $L$ and $R$ Milne patches.
+We start by showing that the common vacuum of the former is thermal with respect to the latter.
+After analyzing constraints on the soft modes, we evaluate their contribution to the entanglement between the $\lMilne$ and $\rMilne$ patches.

-{\bf Relation between vacua:} Let us first consider the relations between the Minkowski, Einstein, and Milne vacua.
-Weyl invariance of the Maxwell theory allows us to prepare the vacuum state $\ket{0}$ on the Minkowski and Einstein spacetimes with a Euclidean path integral over an $S^4$ hemisphere, as shown in \cref{fig:pathIntegralSphere}.
-However, the same path integral prepares an entangled thermal state from a Milne perspective -- see \cref{fig:pathIntegralMilne}.
-That is, the overlap $\tensor[^\lMilne]{\bra{\varphi'}}{}\tensor[^\rMilne]{\braket{\varphi}{0}}{}$ with $\lMilne,\rMilne$ states coincides with the matrix element of an evolution by $\pi$ in imaginary Milne time $\milnet$:
+{\bf Relation between vacua:} Weyl invariance of Maxwell theory allows us to prepare the vacuum state $\ket{0}$ of the Minkowski and Einstein spacetimes with a Euclidean path integral over an $S^4$ hemisphere.
+As described in the appendix, the same path integral prepares an entangled thermal state from the Milne perspective.
+As a result, the vacuum state $\ket{0}$ is identified with a thermofield double state on $\lMilne$ and $\rMilne$.
+An analogous path integral argument leads to the thermality of Rindler wedges and could alternatively be deduced from an analysis of the Bogoliubov transformations relating the Minkowski and Milne modes.
+In particular, demanding that $\ket{0}$ and the Milne vacua $\tensor[^{\lMilne/\rMilne}]{\ket{0}}{}$ be annihilated by the respective annihilation operators, one finds